-- 2.26.12 By 1 April 2022 all licensed taxis and private hire vehicles must be fitted with a credit or debit card reader to enable passengers the option to pay by credit or with debit card.
+- 2.26.12 All licensed taxis and private hire vehicles must be fitted with a credit or debit card reader to enable passengers the option to pay by credit or debit card.
 The card reader/device must be capable of providing the option to the passenger to supply an email address or alternative communication for a receipt or capable of printing a receipt.
-All passengers should be provided with a receipt unless they advise the driver that they do not require one. - 2.26.13 Should a passenger wish to pay by cash the driver must ask the passenger if they require a receipt.
+All passengers should be provided with a receipt unless they advise the driver that they do not require one. - 2.26.13 If a passenger requests a credit or debit card payment option, this service must be offered irrespective of the fare.
+There is no minimum payment charge for card payments and the charge cannot be more than the displayed meter fare. - 2.26.14 No additional charge can be made for the use of a card payment facility. - 2.26.15 Should a passenger wish to pay by cash the driver must ask the passenger if they require a receipt.
 If the passenger requires a receipt, the driver must provide one which accurately states the time and date, driver number, journey detail and fare.
 All receipts must be produced on carbon paper.
-The driver is to retain all receipts given and produce to a licensing officer upon request.
-Failure to produce a receipt upon request could see the driver liable to enforcement action being taken. - 2.26.14 Licence holders are reminded that they are data handlers when dealing with personal information such as names, addresses, emails addresses and telephone numbers and must comply with the requirements of data protection regulations and GDPR.
+The driver is to retain all receipts given and produce to a licencing officer upon request.
+Failure to produce a receipt upon request could see the driver liable to enforcement action being taken. - 2.26.16 Licence holders are reminded that they are data handlers when dealing with personal information such as names, addresses, emails addresses and telephone numbers and must comply with the requirements of data protection regulations and GDPR.
 Breaches of data protection regulations may impact on the ability to hold a licence with the Council.